 Is Snapchat Plus worth paying for?

 That depends on what you want from the app.
 Snapchat Plus offers added customization, some extra insights, and early access to features.
-For users who enjoy these perks or want to personalize their experience further, it can be worth it.
+For users who value these perks or want to further personalize their experience, it may be worth it.
 But it’s not essential for basic Snapchat use.

 Can I try Snapchat Plus for free?